Skip to main content

 1. The SSHClientKey key under the OCPP configuration (GetConfiguration) contains the public SSH key

-2. Add this key to your server’s authorized_keys file
+2. Add this key to your Tunneling Server’s authorized_keys file

 Run a ChangeConfiguration request with the following body: